niklasnson/0x68k.github.io/_pages/ideas.md

     <hr>
 </header>

-If you are intrested in one of the topics, please reach out!
+<p class="fs-5">If you are intrested in one of the topics, please reach out!
+I would really appreciate having someone to bounce ideas off of.
+Or if you have any tips for similar projects and solutions.</p>

 {% for idea in site.data.ideas %}
 <div class="card mb-3">